Isotope effect on lipid peroxidation

-Isotope effect is observed when molecules containing heavier isotopes of the same atoms (for example, deuterium instead of hydrogen) are engaged in a chemical reaction at a slower rate.
-Deuterium-reinforced lipids can be used for the protection of living cells by slowing the chain reaction of lipid peroxidation.
+Kinetic isotope effect is observed when molecules containing heavier isotopes of the same elements (for example, deuterium for hydrogen) engage in a chemical reaction at a slower rate.
+Deuterium-reinforced lipids can be used for protecting living cells by slowing the chain reaction of lipid peroxidation.
 The lipid bilayer of the cell and organelle membranes contain polyunsaturated fatty acids (PUFA) are key components of cell and organelle membranes.
 Any process that either increases oxidation of PUFAs or hinders their ability to be replaced can lead to serious disease.
 Correspondingly, drugs that stop the chain reaction of lipid peroxidation have preventive and therapeutic potential.